Aviamotornaya (Bolshaya Koltsevaya line)

 Aviamotornaya (Авиамоторная) is a station on the Bolshaya Koltsevaya line of the Moscow Metro.
 The station was opened on 27 March 2020 as part of Nekrasovskaya line extension.

-Similar to Aviamotornaya on the Kalininsko-Solntsevskaya line, that station's name comes from Aviamotornaya Ulitsa, which, in turn, is named for the Baranov Central Institute of Aviation Motor Development.
+Similar to Aviamotornaya on the Kalininsko-Solntsevskaya line, the station's name comes from Aviamotornaya Ulitsa, which, in turn, is named for the Baranov Central Institute of Aviation Motor Development with a transfer point that opened on 30 December 2024.

 Construction

 In July 2016, the Lefortovo market was cleared in order to begin construction on the station.
 Construction on the north lobby began in February 2017.
 Tunneling began in September 2017 starting with the left tunnel, followed by the right tunnel in October of that year.

 Layout

 The station has two lobbies, one that exits to Aviamotornaya Ulitsa with a second at Proyezd Entuziastov.
 It is part of a transit hub that allows transfers to the existing Aviamotornaya station as well as the Novaya stop on the Kazanskoye branch of the Moscow Railway.
 In addition, there is a commercial component for vendors that previously had space in the now-demolished market.